 Let’s go to the practical:

 Rosalía had 20 million listeners and 1.6 million followers on Spotify on September 22, 2019.
-In this case, the listeners clearly represent the Hype of Rosalía, since each of them had heard by his music at least once in the previous 28 days.
+In this case, the listeners clearly represent the Hype of Rosalía, since each of them had heard by her music at least once in the previous 28 days.

 On the other hand, we observe that practically all artists who have that number of listeners have at least 8 million followers on Spotify.
 What does this mean?
 That Rosalía was having a great Hype but does not promise a high Engagement, so if they cut off the promotion and their collaborations with other artists much bigger than her, it is possible that her fame began to decline until stabilizing at a point represented by the true followers of the artist, the most loyal fans.

 January 9, 2020.
 Rosalía has 16 million listeners on Spotify.
 It has decreased nearly 25% in monthly listeners in just 3 months.
 She now has 2.2 million followers.
-Its fan base grows little by little.
+Her fan base grows little by little.

 It is important to always keep these concepts in mind, because during the Hype an artist will sell many tickets, since a large number of people will attend the event for various reasons related to the artist’s novelty, but not for their loyalty to it.